arangodb/docs/3.6/aql/operations-with.md

 their queries using *WITH*, then no deadlocks will happen and no queries will be aborted due to deadlock situations.

-From ArangoDB 3.1 onwards `WITH` is required for traversals in a clustered environment in order to avoid deadlocks.
+A `WITH` declaration is required for traversals in a clustered environment in order to avoid deadlocks.

 Note that for queries that access only a single collection or that have all collection names specified somewhere else in the query string, there is no